Our ECSL® Curriculum

 Very young children are perfectly situated in the "window of opportunity" for language learning.
 Beginning at birth, all children have the capacity to learn any of the world’s languages and to reproduce them with a near-native accent.
 This natural ability is activated by exposure to everyday, interactive conversation.
 Research shows that the younger the child, the easier it is for him or her to master more than a single language.

-Full-immersion instruction in the target language: Children in ECSL programs spend a significant portion of their time (up to 55 hours a week in some cases) improving their preschool skills in a second language.
+Full language immersion school instruction in the target language: Children in ECSL programs spend a significant portion of their time (up to 55 hours a week in some cases) improving their preschool skills in a second language.
 This extended period of exposure, coupled with a language-rich environment and active fluency promotion from our teachers, allows most ECSL students to attain full proficiency in a second language by the time they are ready to begin their K-12 education.

 A play-based approach: Children learn best through play, which stimulates development across all areas: cognitive, linguistic, motor/physical, and social-emotional.
 Recent research also suggests that the frequency and complexity of play in early childhood can predict future academic achievement.
 Our ECSL curriculum ensures that each day includes time for all kinds of play – child-initiated and teacher-guided – in small and large group settings.
 Students have plenty of opportunities to practice their new language, try out different roles, and interact with their peers.